imagewize/auctor/README.md

 ### Patterns

 Patterns are pre-designed page elements that can be used to quickly design a page section or a full page layout.
-Instead of designing a page from scratch, WordPress creators can now lean on patterns to quickly design their full website in the WordPress Site Editor.
+Instead of designing a page from scratch, designers and developers can now lean on Auctor's 70+ professional patterns to rapidly build client websites in the WordPress Site Editor.

 You can access Auctor's patterns via the block inserter on posts, pages, or in the site editor.